openstack-archive/bareon/README.md

 ### Use case #2 (Independent on Fuel)

-fuel-agent can easily be used in third party projects as a convenient operating system provisioning tool.
-As described above fuel-agent is fully data driven and supports various input data formats using pluggable input data drivers.
+Bareon can easily be used in third party projects as a convenient operating system provisioning tool.
+As described above bareon is fully data driven and supports various input data formats using pluggable input data drivers.
 Currently there are three input data drivers available.
 Those are